orieasterly/portfolio/README.md

 <details>
   <summary><strong>Tools Used:</strong></summary>

-  - Microsoft Power BI for data integration and visualization.
   - Excel for detailed data analysis and calculations.
+  - Power Query, Power Pivot and defining measures if DAX for data integration and visualization.

 </details>